 A little background: I was having issues with shoe / pedal / cleat comfort for some time.
 At first I thought I was getting “hot foot” from my choice of pedals on both my road and mountain bike.
 The fact that it was happening with two different sets of pedals should have been a clue that the pedals were not the culprit.
 Nonetheless, I switched to bigger platform pedals.
 They did not make a dramatic improvement.
 I then noticed the sensation of heat was due to the shoes being too tight around the toe box.
 I like the feeling of snug shoes when I start riding.
 But I realized that my feet were swelling as I rode.
-This is not uncommon, BTW.
+This is normal, actually.
 It is why cycling shoes are made with on the fly fit adjusters.
 All of my shoes were the right length, had a comfy snug heel cup, and the toe box was comfortable for about an hour of riding.
 But after that the fit was just too tight, even if I loosened all 3 of the adjustments all the way.
 I realized I needed to get wide shoes.
-Sidi makes wide width options on many of their shoes.
+Sidi makes size wide on many of their shoes.
 But getting all new shoes, or even getting one new pair in size wide was not appealing.
 My shoes were in great shape and had broken in nicely.
 I even had an unused pair.

 And they were all real leather.
 So I decided to try stretching them.
 Bike shoes are “techy” and have a lot of synthetic materials like velcro, composites, etc. compared to fashion shoes.
 I don’t know if bike shoe makers discourage stretching.
-And since I have never heard of anyone doing it I feel like I must make some kind of disclaimer about manufacturers and support and all that.
+And since I have never heard of anyone doing it, I feel like I must make some kind of disclaimer about manufacturers and support and all that.
 So if you want to try this on your shoes you might want to check with the shoe manufacturer.
 I didn’t.
 But I lead a risky life that way.

 So here it is: